-Model Authoring - The use of applications for the production of Design Intent BIMs, Trade Coordination BIMs and Shop/Fabrication BIMs rendering a 3D solid model and IFC compatible (IFC 2x3 at the time of this publication as defined by the buildingSMART alliance) and able to be exported to OSU's Asset Worksheet format.
+Model Authoring - The use of applications for the production of Design Intent BIMs, Trade Coordination BIMs and Shop/Fabrication BIMs rendering a 3D solid model and able to be exported to OSU's Asset Worksheet format.
 Any deviations from this core BIM Authoring definition need to be approved by the Facilities Operations and Development Project Manager (FOD PM).

-Model Element - A portion of the BIM representing a component, system or assembly within the threedimensional representation in electronic format, which may also include specific information or parametric data that will enable the object to achieve the purpose of its intended use.
+Model Element - A portion of the BIM representing a component, system, or assembly within the threedimensional representation in electronic format, which may also include specific information or parametric data that will enable the object to achieve the purpose of its intended use.